glycerine/gocortado/README.md

-# Go-Cortado: learn a gradient boosted decision trees classifier (ala Xgboost).
+# Go-Cortado: learn a gradient boosted decision tree classifier (similar to Xgboost).

 Status: Initial port complete.
 Needs generalization of the algorithm.